- Online Physics Brawl is a three-hour-long team competition happening

 What do I need to have to participate?

 - Access to the Internet (the speed of your connection should not matter).

 More than one device with access to the Internet is an advantage but it

-is not neccessary.
+is not necessary.
 You are allowed to use the Internet as a source of

-information that can help you solve the problems. (but you shouldn't use
+information that can help you solve the problems.
+(You are not allowed to use

-it to comunicate with people outside the team about the problems.)
+it to communicate with people outside your team about the problems.)

-- A printer is not neccessary but it might be helpful.
+- A printer is not necessary but it might be helpful.

 - Papers, pens, literature, calculators, …

 - Having more people in your team is an advantage.
 Therefore, we recommend

 that you have all of the five positions filled.